simon-nguyen-goldenowl/test-webflow/TOSJP.md

         Platform or was otherwise transacted in breach of this Agreement.

-    e.
+    d.
 The Merchant Member shall authorize Pace to send a notification on behalf of the Merchant Member to the Customer Member's email address, as provided in the Customer Member's Registration Data.
         This notification shall serve as a notice by the Merchant Member